-Programme e Informa Programme Information Evaluation Information Programme # and title Sector Duration (Start/ End) Budget (EUR) Type of Evaluation Formative/ Summative Impact/ Implementa tion Evaluation Objectives Reason and learning goals Timing Mid- term or Final Evaluati on (ex post) Year Data needs and collection methods Reports; interviews; surveys; other Evaluation Start/End Date 17 Budget (EUR) 18 Past Evaluation s (if any): Type and Completion Date Knowledge Sharing Who will benefit from the evaluation?
+Programme Information Evaluation Information Programme # and title Sector Duration (Start/ End) Budget (EUR) Type of Evaluation Formative/ Summative Impact/ Implementa tion Evaluation Objectives Reason and learning goals Timing Mid-term or Final Evaluation (ex post) Year Data needs and collection methods Reports; interviews; surveys; other Evaluation Start/End Date 17 Evaluation Budget (EUR) 18 Past Evaluations (if any): Type and Completion Date Learning and Knowledge Sharing Who will benefit from the evaluation?
 How will findings be shared?

 17 It is sufficient to indicate the year an evaluation is planned to start/finish.
 Exact dates are not required in the first Strategic Reports.

 18 It is sufficient to indicate a tentative budget.
 Exact monetary values are not required in the first Strategic Reports.